Skip to content

 What is the vertical welding position?

-The vertical position is one of the four basic welding positions in which the joint’s axis is vertical to the ground at an angle ranging from 45° to 90°.
-When you have a fillet weld in a tee or lap joint, we also call it a 3F position.
+Vertical welding is one of the four basic welding positions where the joint’s axis is vertical to the ground, at an angle ranging from 45° to 90°.
+If you have a fillet weld in a tee or lap joint, it’s called a 3F position.
 If it’s a butt joint with a groove weld, it’s a 3G position.
+The other basic positions are flat, horizontal, and overhead.

 If you want to weld vertically, you can weld up or down, but there are great differences between them.
+But first, let’s see why vertical welding is hard.

 Why is vertical welding hard?